TAPR/OpenHPSDR-SVN/trunk/USBBlaster-Binaries/README.txt

 8. Remove Power to the Atlas bus, restart your PC and load PowerSDR.

 9. Test Mercury with PowerSDR.
+Recalibrate Frequency and Leve.

 This is how the process works.